peterjlambert/chuffit-static/src/cv.md

 ## Personal Interests

-In my time away from the screen, I’m a <a href="https://petelambertmusic.com" rel="me">professional musician</a> releasing original music and performing around the UK.
+In my time away from the screen, I’m a <a href="https://petelambertmusic.com">professional musician</a> releasing original music and performing around the UK.
 You can find me on your favourite streaming platform.
 I’m also a keen offroad cyclist, gym goer and paddleboarder.